pratyush19/pixyll/_posts/2016-09-19-algorithm-parameters-tuning.md

 ```

 #### MinMax Scaling
-The min-max rescaler (or normalization) transform the features to have range [0, 1].
-A min-max scaling is done using the following equation: (X - X.min)/(X.max - X.min)
+Min-max scaling (or, normalization) transforms each feature to a range [0, 1].
+The general formula to transform each feature given by (X-X.min)/(X.max-X.min).

+The use of standardization or normalization depends on the application you choose.
+For most applications, standardization is preferred.

 ```python
 from sklearn.preprocessing import MinMaxScaler()